 The Bashkirs created a rich folklore.
 The works of oral folk art artistically reflect the views of the ancient Bashkirs on nature, their worldly wisdom, customs, understanding of justice and creative imagination.

-The epic of the Bashkir people originates in the era of the decomposition of the primitive communal system and reaches its fullest development during the period of feudalism, during the period of unification of fragmented tribal groups into large tribal unions in the face of foreign invaders.
-One of the most perfect forms of the Bashkir folk epic was the form of a heroic poem - kubair.
-The Kubairs reflected the motives for unification and the idea of forming a single Bashkir people.
+The epic of the Bashkir people originates in the era of the decomposition of the primitive communal system and reaches its most complete development during the period of feudalism, during the period of unification of fragmented clan groups into large tribal unions in the face of foreign invaders.
+One of the most perfect forms of the Bashkir folk epic was the form of the heroic poem - kubair.
+The Kubairs reflected the motives for unification and the idea of forming a single Bashkir nation.

-Traditions and legends, passed down from generation to generation, highlight the history of the people, their way of life, manners, and customs.
+Traditions and legends passed down from generation to generation highlight the history of the people, their way of life, morals, and customs.

 Bashkir fairy tales express national traits, life and customs of the people.
-In fairy tales, there are egets (good fellows) and batyrs (brave warriors).
-They are proficient with the bow, that is, they shoot accurately, do good deeds, and help people.
+In fairy tales there are egets (good fellows) and batyrs (brave warriors).
+They are excellent with a bow, that is, they shoot accurately, do good deeds, and help people.

-Bashkir fairy tales make fun of oppressors of the people: padishahs, khans, bais.
+Bashkir fairy tales evilly ridicule the oppressors of the people: padishahs, khans, bais.

-Fairy tales tell about the hard life of the poor, orphans, but more often it is cheerful than sad.
+Fairy tales tell about the hard life of the poor and orphans, but most often it is cheerful than sad.

-Bashkir fairy tales praise honesty and generosity, stigmatize the cowardice of those who leave comrades in trouble, call for work, the study of crafts, and teach to appreciate and honor old people.
+Bashkir fairy tales praise honesty and generosity, condemn the cowardice of those who abandon their comrades in trouble, call for work, study crafts, and teach to appreciate and honor old people.

 Heroic tales tell about the fight against monsters, about the trials associated with solving difficult problems.
-Batyr leaves the house to see the world, to show himself and find a use for his strength.
+Batyr leaves home to see the world, show himself and find a use for his powers.

-Fairy tales tell about various miracles, animals speak with a “human voice”, help in trouble.
-Magic items can change their appearance and transform into other items.
+Fairy tales tell of various miracles; animals speak in a “human voice” and help in times of trouble.
+Magic objects can change their appearance and turn into other objects.

-Everyday fairy tales tell about the life of the people, their daily work and worries, about the relationship between people (rich and poor, good and evil, and so on).
+Everyday fairy tales tell about the life of the people, their daily works and worries, about the relationships between people (rich and poor, good and evil, and so on).

-Comic tales are imbued with good-natured humor, stupidity is usually ridiculed in them.
-Often in such tales, the characters are shaitans, devas, witches, who are distinguished by unreasonable cruelty and stupidity.
+Comic fairy tales are imbued with good-natured humor; they usually ridicule stupidity.
+Often in such fairy tales the characters are devils, devas, and witches, who are characterized by causeless cruelty and stupidity.

 Bashkir proverbs and sayings reflect the history of the people from ancient times to our time.
-For example, the proverb-omen "The crow croaks - unfortunately" is associated with the ancient ideas of the Bashkirs that the crow is a prophetic bird that warns people of danger.
+For example, the proverb-sign “A crow croaks - unfortunately” is associated with the ancient ideas of the Bashkirs that the crow is a prophetic bird that warns people of danger.

 Branch Manager Director